Data handling with Pandas![link image 69](/icons/link.svg)

 dataframe

-If the columns are passed, they will appear in the given order
+If the columns are passed, they will appear in the passed order

 dataframe = pd.DataFrame(diccionario, columns=["dos", "tres"])